microsoft/pyright/README.md

 For rich Python editing and debugging cabailities with Visual Studio Code, be sure to also install the official [Microsoft Python extension for Visual Studio Code](https://marketplace.visualstudio.com/itemdetails?itemName=ms-python.python) as Pyright only provides syntax and type checking.

+## Installation
+You can install the latest-published version of the Pyright VS Code extension directly from VS Code.
+Simply open the extensions panel and search for `pyright`.

+The latest version of the command-line tool can be installed with npm.
+To install it globally:
+`npm install -g pyright`

+On MacOS or Linux, sudo is required to install globally:
+`sudo npm install -g pyright`

+Once installed, you can run the tool from the command line as follows:
+`pyright <options>`

+To update to the latest version:
+`sudo npm update -g pyright`

 ## Documentation
 * [Getting Started with Type Checking](/docs/getting-started.md)
 * [Command-line Options](/docs/command-line.md)